-UN Women accelerates Work on the Rights of Women and Girls with Disabilities
+UN Women accelerates work on the rights of women and girls with disabilities

-When speaking about the project results, Tamar Macharashvili, the head of the organization “Woman and Reality” mentioned that the project became a foundation on which larger-scale inclusive efforts can be built: “The project provided an opportunity to assess the current situation more clearly, how we – human rights activists – women with or without disabilities, understand and implement more inclusive initiatives and how to better promote the rights of women and girls with disabilities.
+When discussing the project, Tamar Macharashvili, head of the Woman and Reality organization, mentioned that the work became a foundation on which larger-scale inclusive efforts can be built: “The project provided an opportunity to assess the current situation more clearly, how we – human rights activists – women with or without disabilities, understand and implement more inclusive initiatives and how to better promote the rights of women and girls with disabilities.
 It is necessary to support such joint programmes in which women with disabilities will be fully and equally engaged.”

 The UN “Transforming Social Protection for Persons with Disabilities in Georgia” Joint Programme is funded by the Joint SDG Fund and is implemented by six UN agencies: UNICEF, UNDP, OHCHR, UNFPA, UN Women and WHO.